-Our school curriculum is not ‘off the shelf’ it is very much a considered syllabus.
-It is inclusive, promotes equality and is planned/adjusted to meet the needs of individual children in our academy.
-It challenges children whilst providing support when necessary ensuring there is equal opportunity for all.
+Our school curriculum is not ‘off the shelf,’ it is very much a considered syllabus.
+It is inclusive, promotes equality and diversity and is planned and adjusted to meet the needs of individual children in our academy.
+It is our intention to challenge children, whilst providing support when necessary, ensuring there is equal opportunity for all.

-As a new academy, in July 2015, we embraced the freedom to design our own curriculum to meet the needs of our children.
-Our curriculum is based on the 'Inspire' model but it is adapted to provide more opportunities for local study and is also supplemented with enhanced global study through 'World Aims' weeks.
-It also develops children's religious understanding through the 'Understanding Christianity' project.
+As an academy, we embraced the freedom to design our own curriculum to meet the needs of our children.
+Our curriculum is adapted to provide opportunities for local study and community enrichment.
+It is also supplemented with enhanced global study through 'World Aims' weeks.
+It develops children's religious understanding through the 'Understanding Christianity' project.

 English and Mathematics